How to Spend the Best 2 Days in Kyoto

 Take a Day Trip

 By going on a day trip, you’ll be able to make the most of your Japan trip and dive deeper.
-For example, you could visit Wazuka to dive deeper into the tea culture of Japan, Kanazawa for the Samurai history, and Osaka for the street food culture.
+For example, you could visit Wazuka to dive deeper into the tea culture of Japan, Kanazawa for the Samurai history, or Osaka for the street food culture.

-You can also visit beloved attractions such as the Arashiyama Bamboo Forest and the famous Golden Pavillion, Kinkaku-ji.
+You can also visit beloved attractions such as theArashiyama Bamboo Forest and the famous Golden Pavilion, Kinkaku-ji.

 Here are the 8 Best Day Trips from Kyoto.
 Read to find your perfect match!